ambrwlsn/website/src/blog/make-your-own-dev-tool/index.md

     dev tools,
     coding]
 tags: [create, learning, dev tips]
+excerpt: I have just found out what bookmarklets (aka favelets - a term coined by my friend Tatek back in the early 2000s) are and I like 'em!
+So what are they?
 ---

 ## Bookmarklets - a cool personal dev tool

 I have just found out what **bookmarklets** (aka **favelets** - a term coined by my friend [Tantek](http://tantek.com/) back in the early 2000s) are and I like 'em!
 So what are they?

 Bookmarklets run a JavaScript (JS) script against the DOM of the current document loaded in the browser.
 They allow a way to alter the DOM at the press of a button.
 They may not offer all that a browser extension or add-on can, but they can still be super handy, and also do not require downloading or installation of software.